CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 1. **Verification of the DID:** The user verifies the DID is represented as a URI record in the associated domain.
    1. In the case of did:web, the domain and record name to be queried is indicated by the last segment of the did.
 In example, **did:web:example.ca** would translate to a URI record with the name **_did.example.ca**.
-   2. In the case of other did methods, the domain and record name to be queried is indicated by the "dnsDomain" property.
-In example, **{"dnsDomain": "example.ca"}** would translate to a URI record with the name **_did.example.ca**.
+   2. In the case of other did methods, the domain and record name to be queried is indicated by the "dnsValidationDomain" property.
+In example, **{"dnsValidationDomain": "example.ca"}** would translate to a URI record with the name **_did.example.ca**.

 2. **Verification of the PKI:** The user verifies the verificationMethod/s in the DID document are represented as TLSA record/s in the associated domain.
    1. The domain and record name for the TLSA record to be queried is determined identically to steps 1.a or 1.b.